 On the battlefield the infantry is not lying down in cover because of the way the musket has to be loaded.
 If you lye down you cannot reload and return fire.
 (When at Waterloo Wellington's men lay on the ground this was done against artillery fire).
 Thus it came about that infantry battalions literally stood up to each other, firing till one of the sides lost nerve and retreated.

-Walking up to the enemy while being shot at and killed
+2.3 soldiers walked up to the enemy while being shot

 Considering the range and accuracy of the musket, and the fact that shortening the distance greatly increased accuracy, it was best to open fire at a distance of about 100 feet (30 meters).
 For the defending infantry this required nerves, and in reality troops opened fire much earlier.
 For the attacker firing meant standing still to fire and to load again, giving the defender the same opportunity.
 Thus scenes in movies were soldiers walk upright while being shot actually depict a sensible modus operandi.